wri/gfw-api-docs/source/index.md

 * def nationalIFL(dataset,iso,**params)
 * def subnationalIFL(dataset,iso,id1,**params)
 * def wdpa(dataset,wdpa_id,**params)
-* def use(dataset,concessions,use_id,**params)
+* def use(dataset,concession,use_id,**params)

-In addition there is a `data` object on the forest_change module that contains information on the most recent request and the most recent response.
+In addition there is a `data` object (actually an instance of the ForestChange Class) on the forest_change module that contains information on the most recent request and the most recent response.

 See the python code tab for an example.